 At the same time this book appeared, I felt very clearly that God was nudging me to dramatically change direction in my life.
 All our previous house moves had been guided by synchronous circumstances, and by a clear sense of it being the next step on our journey.
 But now it was clear to me that there was something quite radical I had to do: go to Australia.
 I couldn’t believe it at first, as I never wanted to go so far away, so I kept asking God for guidance and confirmation, and over and over again the message was re-iterated: just go to Australia.
 So, after scraping together the airfare, booking the flight and with only $20 left to my name, I jumped on a plane to Australia (with my Jesus book in my bag).

-I eventually found myself in Byron Bay, penniless, homeless and hungry, but thankfully I found out that the Salvation Army gave out free lunches every week day.
-I went there and ended up volunteering, serving food and making friends with the large amount of homeless and hungry people who gravitated to Byron.
+I eventually found myself in a small coastal town, penniless, homeless and hungry, but thankfully I found out that the Salvation Army gave out free lunches every week day.
+I went there and ended up volunteering, serving food and making friends with the large amount of homeless and hungry people who were in the area.
 On the weekends, there were several churches who also gave out free food, so the homeless and hungry crowd would always go to these places at the specific time to eat and get warm, and I always went too, because I was in the same boat as them.

 Growing up, I had always felt an affinity with Jesus, due to his compassionate attitude towards the downtrodden, and his message of healing, forgiveness and peace, so I had no resistance to celebrating him with these Christian people, even though I myself was not a Christian.
 In one celebration, I was invited to accept Christ into my heart.
 ‘Why not?’
 I thought.
 After all, if love, truth, compassion and forgiveness were such important qualities to me, then Christ himself represented all these qualities in their purest form.
 It was not even a big issue, a big leap or a big debate in my mind.
 It was just a natural step in my path to be intimate with the God, which was all that I wanted.

 Shortly after accepting Christ into my heart, it was very clear that my mission was completed and I had to return to Scotland, to my wife and children.
-With literally no money, I hitched to Brisbane airport and tried to get myself deported, hoping to get a free trip home.
+With literally no money (and on crutches) I hitched to the airport and tried to get myself deported, hoping to get a free trip home.
 This was not a wise or successful idea, and I became stranded in the departures lounge for many hours with no options.
 It was here that I was again blessed with divine company, in the form of an elderly Jesus-loving Christian man who was in a very similar situation as me – stranded and at the mercy of the authorities.
-We spoke deeply and at length; he was a beautiful man, and he was my last contact on Australian soil before my incredibly caring mother miraculously agreed to pay the airfare to help me get home.
+We spoke deeply and at length; he was a beautiful man, and he was my last contact on Australian soil before my incredibly loving mother miraculously agreed to pay the airfare to help me get home.
+Thank God she did.

 48 hours later I arrived back in the Findhorn community, delighted to see my wife and children once again, as a man whose heart was now transformed in a very deep way by Christ, with a tangible and profound added dimension to my being.
-I now knew that Christ was with me, in my heart.
+I now felt that Christ was with me, in my heart.
 I knew that this was the vital missing piece of my inner spiritual jigsaw puzzle after the many years of spiritual searching, progress and evolution.
-Jesus welcomed me home.

 “We are but children, innocently longing to find our way back